Codesai/website/_posts/2019-12-17-docker-workshop.md

 # Learn by doing

-I really believe in the philosophy for learning new things is tighly related with practise, practise, practise...
+I really believe in the philosophy for learning new things is tighly related with practice, practice, practice...
 And that's also in Codesai's DNA, so I wanted to ideate a way to explain a bit of theory of Docker and exercises to apply that theory.
 The theory I explained answers the following:

 - The whys:
   - Why Docker?